ronreiter/multicrypt/docs/README.md

 Currently only Electrum deterministic wallets are supported.

-Download Electrum from here: [https://electrum.org]
+Download Electrum from here: [https://electrum.org](https://electrum.org)

 ### Support

-If you have any issue with Multicrypt, please open an issue here: [https://github.com/ronreiter/multicrypt/issues]
+If you have any issue with Multicrypt, please open an issue [here](https://github.com/ronreiter/multicrypt/issues).